Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 History of the Guitar

 Some of the early instruments in the Guitar family are the Vihuela and Lute.
 They were accompaniment instruments.
 This means they accompanied another instrument or singer.
-Early guitars were played with a plectrum (pick) or with the fingers.
+Early guitars were played with a plectrum (pick) or by finger picking.
 Both instruments enjoyed immense popularity from the 15th to the 17th century.

 The Baroque Guitar was the next notable development in the history of the Spanish Guitar.
 The Baroque guitar was both an accompaniment, and polyphonic instrument.